 Hopefully this helps you understand why dither is so crucial to digital audio, how and why it works, and when it should be applied.
 Now, you’ll never have to dither about dithering again.
 If you’re reducing bit depth, whether from 64 or 32-bit floating-point to 24-bit fixed point, or from 24-bit down to any lower fixed-point value, add dither!
 It will always do more good than harm.

-If your interest has been piqued and you want to dive even further into the topic, we have a full guide available here.
+If your interest has been piqued and you want to dive even further into the topic, we have a full dithering guide pdf.
 It references some older products, but the fundamentals haven’t changed and the information is as good today as it ever was.
 For our full guide on mastering, check out How to Master a Song from Start to Finish.